wl-acsl/wl-acsl.github.io/_posts/2016-10-03-cool-stuff.markdown

 1. Open `mobaXterm` from `Student Commons\Thompson\ACSL\` folder or whereever else you downloaded it into
 2. `cortex` into the hostname, then your __school username__ for the username
-3. Once you're in with your __school password__, type in the command above, and you're in!
+3. Once you're in with your __school password__, type in the command above in the _macOS / Linux_ section, and you're in!

 For editing text files, I'd recommend `nano` as a nice beginner editor.
 Then upgrade to `vim`.
 (Don't listen to Sam telling you to use `emacs`.
 Emacs is for bad people who have no respect for the right way to use UNIX.)